 Why you need a car for a family holiday on the Dolomites

-Many towns and villages on the Dolomites are served by a network of buses and/or trains however, the best way to enjoy the Dolomites with children especially is having your own car.
+Many towns and villages on the Dolomites are served by a network of buses and/or trains; however, the best way to enjoy the Dolomites with children, especially, is by having your own car.

 Driving your own vehicle is the only way to have maximum flexibility in terms of the hikes you can take and will allow you to adapt the pace to what your kids are actually able to handle.

-Several hikes are not served by public transport and since many of the villages are rather small, you may end up missing out on what the Dolomites: nature!
+Several hikes are not served by public transport and since many of the villages are rather small, you may end up missing out on the Dolomites biggest beauty: nature!